PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 together with Ruff and syntax validation.
 The exporter shrank by another 18 lines.
 No model conversion or inference was run.

+Single-input/single-output sequential graph eligibility now lives in the Torch- free graph-policy owner.
+Constant side-input requirements and transpose- convolution data-input positions retain their existing behavior.
+The moved function AST matches checkpoint `b1100b4` exactly; the direct constant/dynamic side-input contract and focused ownership gate pass, together with Ruff and syntax validation.
+The exporter shrank by another 24 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-